 So when a company is looking for a PIM (Product Information Management) system, a DAM (Digital Asset Management) system is almost certain to come into the conversation.
-One organises your product data, the other looks after all the images and videos associated with it.
+One organises your product data and the other looks after all the images and videos associated with it.
 They need to be together.

 The OneTimePIM approach is different.
 We understand DAM is an essential part of a company's Product Information Management system, and it would make no sense for your digital files to be separate from all your other data, so we include them both together, as part of every package we offer.